ovationgreen/wsl-readme/wsl/README.md

 ```

 Windows does not automatically update or upgrade the Linux distribution(s).
 Users must take control of this task and manage updates and upgrades manually.

+# Configuring WSL firewall rules

+Microsoft implements Firewall protocols used by Windows to maintain security and block unauthorized network traffic flowing into or out of a local device.
+To optimize protection for devices in your network, [configure your Windows Firewall based on best practices](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/best-practices-configuring).